ONSdigital/sdg_data_updates/3-2-1_new/3-2-1_README.md

 This automation calculates the under 5 death rate per 1000 live births disaggregated by country and sex.

+This code works on the data for 2020 (and hopefully newer), data for 2019 and older is in quite a different table format.
+There is code that works for the older data on 3-2-1 on the github, hence why this automation is under 3-2-1_new.

 ### Instructions to run update ###
 1. *UK SDG data team:* (once this code has been reviewed and is on the main branch) Go to Jemalex > sdg_data_updates.
    *Others:* Checkout sdg_data_updates main branch to your local repository.